aws-samples/aws-cdk-examples/python/codepipeline-build-deploy/README.md

 ## Deploying

 - Authenticate to an AWS account via a Command Line Interface (CLI).
-- Navigate to this `codepipeline-build-deploy` directory.
+- Navigate to this `codepipeline-build-deploy-github` directory.
 - `pip install -r requirements.txt` to install the required dependencies.
+- Replace `github_owner_name` with your github [username](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/remembering-your-github-username-or-email#finding-your-username-in-the-url-of-remote-repositories) in `codepipeline_build_deploy_stack.py`
 - `cdk synth` to generate and review the CloudFormation template.
 - `cdk diff` to compare local changes with what is currently deployed.
 - `pytest` to run the unit tests we specify in `tests/unit/test_codepipeline_build_deploy_stack.py`.